isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1487.md

 ---
-title: KPMG Regulatory Integrated Solution Version 1.0-Package (Tier 2 Bank)
+title: Artemis-1000 searches for 1 year
 permalink: /productivity-solutions-grant/solutionrepo/solution1487
 ---

 ### Description

-KPMG's KRIS is a cloud-based Regulatory Reporting solution for banks, hosted on MS Azure.
-The solution is able to comply with the revised MAS 610 regulatory reporting requirements.
+Artemis is the simple, cost-effective one-stop automation of a complex regulatory requirement on Know-Your-Customer (KYC)/Anti-Money Laundering (AML)/Counter-Terrorism Financing (CTF).
+Artemis is built specifically to address the ever-changing AML/CTF requirements prescribed by regulators in Singapore and elsewhere.
+Intended for both Financial and non-Financial sectors, it helps regulated businesses to better comply with regulatory requirements on KYC, risk assessment, record keeping, screening and on-going due diligence obligations.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_KPMG_Annex_3_Part_3.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Cynopsis_20200580_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria